kmuto/review/doc/format.md

 The markup of table is `//table[ID][caption]{ ... //}`
 You can separate header and content with `------------`.

-The columns are splited by TAB character.
+The columns are splitted by TAB character.
 When the first character in the column is `.`, the character is removed.
 If you want to write `.` at the first, you should write `..`.

-When you want to use empty column, you write `.`.
+When you want to use an empty column, you write `.`.

 Usage: